Davenporten/virtualbucket/README.md

 * vb_remove

    Removes all files and scripts created and placed by proto_setup.
 Will not work if vb is active.
+* vb_setup

+   Creates all needed dirs, files, and places needed scripts in a global scope.
+Should be the first thing that's run.
 * vb_tarup

    With the name of a given bucket passed to it this will create a .tar.gz with the entire bucket inside.
 It can then be moved to wherever the user needs it, even to another machine.